Ashok Shah: The Passing of a Distinguished Collector

 Rounded and a bit heavy set, the '51 Cosmopolitan was a powerful car that won several long distance events

-But Shah preferred returning to India in 1983.
+However, Shah returned to India in 1983.
 The first car purchased after his return to Mumbai was a Chevrolet Master Town Sedan, from 1934.
 That was in 1986.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_05

-Righfully proud, Ashok Shah poses with his Lincoln Cosmopolitan
+Righfully proud, Ashok Shah posed with his Lincoln Cosmopolitan

-Since then, Ashok Shah bought, restored, and traded scores of American beauties, including a '57 Chevrolet Belair (which remains with him), a Cadillac that used to belong to M.S.
+Ashok Shah subsequently bought, restored, and traded scores of American beauties, including a '57 Chevrolet Belair (which remained with him), a Cadillac that used to belong to M.S.
 Oberoi, a '56 Chrysler Windsor Nassau, a '46 Packard Clipper, a '47 Hudson (bought from the car’s first owner in Chandernagore) and a '26 Studebaker, with which Shah participated in an Australian event, the Genevieve 500.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_06

-The Studebaker and the Chrysler are still with Shah, with both needing some refurbishing.
+The Studebaker and the Chrysler were still with Shah, with both needing some refurbishing.
 The Chrysler Windsor Nassau is a rare two-door coupe featuring a powerful V8, mated to a three-speed automatic, operated via push buttons on the dash.
-Once this car is done up, it would be worth an in-depth feature.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_07